hiviah/https-everywhere-checker/README.md

 If you fetch the two URLs above in any order, the first URL fetched will return HTTP 200, the second will return HTTP 400.

+For some obscure reason, setting "c.setopt(c.SSL_VERIFYPEER, 0)" makes it work correctly (c is a pycurl.Curl() object).
+However, that turns of certchain validation and is thus not of much use.
+In both cases the HTTP headers seem identical, SNI is sent in both cases, ciphersuite is identical...beats me.

+Maybe curl being compiled with NSS has something to do with it?

 ### At most 9 capture groups in rule supported

 This is a workaround for ambiguous rewrites in rules such as: